miroslavkovac/Lingo/README.md

 # Performance

-I have made some test with a set of 1000 localization keys including pluralizations and the library was able to handle:
+In tests with a set of 1000 localization keys including plural forms, the library was able to handle:

 * ~ 1M non interpolated localizations per second or 0.001ms per key.
 * ~ 110K interpolated localizations per second or 0.009ms per key.